scando1993/api-spacex-backend/README.md

 ## The Task (Part 2):

-Write a script to import the relevant fields in starlink_historical_data.json as a time series.
+Write a script (in whatever language that you prefer, though Ruby, Python, or Javascript would be ideal for us) to import the relevant fields in starlink_historical_data.json as a time series.
 The relevant fields are:
     - spaceTrack.creation_date (represents the time that the lat/lon records were recorded)
     - longitude
     - latitude